selva-dt3/corporate-learning-hub-225521/README.md

 This repository contains the LMS backend (Flask) and integrates with Supabase for authentication, database, and storage.

+## Required Environment Variables (Backend)

+Copy lms_backend/.env.example to lms_backend/.env and populate:

+- SUPABASE_URL
+- SUPABASE_ANON_KEY
+- SUPABASE_SERVICE_ROLE_KEY
+- SUPABASE_JWT_SECRET
+- FRONTEND_URL (e.g., http://localhost:3000)
+- CORS_ORIGINS (comma-separated list of allowed frontend origins)
+- DOCS_FRAME_ANCESTORS (space-separated list for frame-ancestors CSP)
+- PORT (default 3011)

+Conventions and usage:
+- Backend reads SUPABASE_* for auth and DB operations.
+- CORS and Docs:
+  - CORS_ORIGINS controls allowed origins for API.
+  - DOCS_FRAME_ANCESTORS controls which origins can embed /docs.
+- JWT:
+  - Backend validates Authorization: Bearer <supabase_jwt> using SUPABASE_JWT_SECRET.
+  - If missing in development, it may fall back to unverified decode, but set it for realistic E2E.

+## Integration Matrix

+- Frontend → Backend API: uses REACT_APP_API_BASE_URL (or runtime public/env.js override) and sends Authorization: Bearer <supabase_jwt>.
+- Backend → Supabase:
+  - SUPABASE_URL + SUPABASE_SERVICE_ROLE_KEY for server operations (profile auto-create, RLS-aware queries).
+  - Validates JWTs using SUPABASE_JWT_SECRET.
+- CORS:
+  - FRONTEND_URL must match a value in CORS_ORIGINS.
+  - Include all origins (localhost and preview URLs) that will access the backend.
+- Docs embedding:
+  - Set DOCS_FRAME_ANCESTORS to 'self' and the specific frontend origins to allow embedding /docs.

 ## Supabase Setup (Backend)

-The backend expects a Supabase instance for auth, database, and private storage.
-Follow these steps to initialize:

 1) Create a Supabase project
 - Sign in to Supabase and create a new project.
 - Do NOT commit any actual keys in git.

 2) Configure environment variables
-- Copy lms_backend/.env.example to lms_backend/.env and populate:
+- Populate lms_backend/.env as listed above.
-  - SUPABASE_URL
-  - SUPABASE_ANON_KEY
-  - SUPABASE_SERVICE_ROLE_KEY
-  - SUPABASE_JWT_SECRET
-  - FRONTEND_URL
-  - CORS_ORIGINS
-  - DOCS_FRAME_ANCESTORS
-  - PORT (default 3011)

 3) Apply SQL in order
-Open the Supabase SQL editor (or use Supabase CLI) and run the SQL files in this exact order:
+Run in Supabase SQL editor or CLI:

 - lms_backend/supabase/schema.sql    (APPLY FIRST)
 - lms_backend/supabase/policies.sql  (APPLY SECOND)